Introduction to Lap-Band

 Be sure to ask your surgeon about these possible complications and any of these medical terms that you don’t understand.

 Lap Band Surgery Risks

-One of the benefits of choosing gastric banding surgery verse another bariatric surgery is because risks and complications are a lot lower.
+One of the benefits of choosing gastric banding verse another procedure is because risks and complications are a lot lower.
 There is also the fact that since this surgery has been around a lot longer than the gastric sleeve, there are more known problems.
-Surgeons know what to expect 5, 10 or 15 years post-surgery.
+Surgeons know what to expect 5, 10, or 15 years post-surgery.

 Using the LAP-BAND System induces the same risks that come with all major surgeries.
 There are also added risks in any operation for patients who are seriously overweight.

 You should know that death is one of the risks.
 It can occur any time during the operation.
 It can also occur as a result of the operation.
 Death can occur despite all the precautions that are taken.
 There is a risk of gastric perforation (a tear in the stomach wall) during or after the procedure that might lead to the need for another surgery.

 In the U.S. clinical study, this happened in 1% of the patients.
 There were no deaths during or immediately after surgery in the U.S. study.
 Your age can increase your risk.
 So can excess weight.
 Certain diseases, whether they were caused by obesity or not, can increase your risk from surgery.

 There are also risks that come with the medications and the methods used in the surgical procedure.
 You also have risks that come from how your body responds to any foreign object implanted in it.

 Published results from past surgeries, however, do show that LAP-BAND System may have fewer risks than other surgical treatments for obesity.